Kryptos: Discovery in the Smithsonian Archives

-K5

-In an open letter in August 2025, Sanborn confirmed the existence of K5, which will come after K4 has been solved.
+In an open letter in August 2025, Sanborn confirmed the existence of K5, which will be revealed after K4 has been solved.

-Sanborn indicated that K5 would follow the same decryption method as K4, which was finally revealed on November 18, 2025 by MIT professor Ryan Binaficino and online user Magnificent Robe.

 Related sculptures

 After producing Kryptos, Sanborn's first cryptographic sculpture, he went on to make several other sculptures with codes, including an "Untitled Kryptos Piece" and Cyrillic Projector, which contain encrypted Russian Cyrillic text that includes an extract from a classified KGB document.
 The cipher on one side of Sanborn's 1997 sculpture Antipodes repeats part of the text from Kryptos with slight differences.

 In popular culture

 The dust jacket of the US version of Dan Brown's 2003 novel The Da Vinci Code contains two references to Kryptos—one on the back cover (coordinates printed light red on dark red, vertically next to the blurbs) is a reference to the coordinates mentioned in the plaintext of passage 2, except the degree digit is off by one.
 When Brown and his publisher were asked about this, they both gave the same reply: "The discrepancy is intentional".
 The coordinates were part of the first clue of the second The Da Vinci Code WebQuests, with the first answer being Kryptos.
 The other reference is hidden in the brown "tear" artwork—the upside-down text "Only WW knows" is another reference to the second message on Kryptos.
 Kryptos was also featured in another of Dan Brown's novels, The Lost Symbol (2009).

 A small version of Kryptos appears in the season 5 episode of Alias "S.O.S.".
 In it, Marshall Flinkman says he has cracked the code just by looking at it during a tour visit to the CIA office.
 The solution he describes sounds like the solution to the first two parts.
 It was also mentioned as "Kryptos Donuts" in the sixth episode of The Recruit's Season 1, "I.N.A.S.I.A.L.".